MSG Safety and Usage Guide: Science-Backed Tips for Safe Cooking

 Hack #2: Mix It With Other Spices for Flavor Layering Magic

-Think of MSG as your kitchen’s secret sauce enhancer.
-Adding a pinch to spice blends like chili powder, garlic salt, or even garam masala can deepen the complexity of the entire dish.
+Think of MSG as your kitchen's secret sauce enhancer.
+Adding a pinch to spice blends like chili powder, garlic salt, or garam masala deepens complexity.
+The FDA notes MSG works synergistically with other ingredients to create balanced flavor profiles.

 Use it to season grilled chicken, roasted veggies, or popcorn!